Unmixing the Wilson line defect CFT. Part I: spectrum and kinematics: Construction of components of supermultiplets as composite operators

 In particular $\frac{(4n_1+1)!}{(n_1+1)}$ are integers as they should in our normalization.

-\paragraph{Composites made of $\Phi_1$ and $\Phi_2$.} The discussion above can be generalized to construct composite operators made of two scalar operators $\Phi_1$, $\Phi_2$ in a generalized free theory where all correlators can be computed by Wick contractions starting from the two point function
+\paragraph{Composites made of $\Phi_1$ and $\Phi_2$.} The discussion above can be generalized to construct composite operators made of two scalar operators $\Phi_1$ and $\Phi_2$ of dimension $\D_1$ and $\D_2$, in a generalized free theory where all correlators can be computed by Wick contractions starting from the two-point function

-In this case, the conformal primaries take the form\footnote{For the case of double trace operators in higher dimensions see e.g.~Appendix C of \cite{Fitzpatrick:2011dm}.}
+In this case, the conformal primaries take the form\footnote{For the case of double-trace operators in higher dimensions see {\it e.g. } Appendix C of \cite{Fitzpatrick:2011dm}.}

 where